brooklynrail/brooklynrail-platform/content/people/hamed-jaberah.md

 ---
-name: Hamed Jaberah
+name: Hamed Jaberha
 first_name: Hamed
-last_name: Jaberah
+last_name: Jaberha
-short_bio: "**Hamed Jaberah** is an interdisciplinary artist whose works draw upon political, historical, and social themes and often incorporate natural and perishable materials.
+short_bio: "**Hamed Jaberha** is an interdisciplinary artist whose works draw upon political, historical, and social themes and often incorporate natural and perishable materials.
 His works have been featured in over fifty group exhibitions, showcasing in countries across the globe, from Iran to Germany,